Skip to main content

 Success Story: Medical Practice

-Patients were missing appointment reminders because Riverside Medical's number was flagged as spam on AT&T.
+Patients were missing appointment reminders when their phone was flagged as spam on AT&T.

 Before